AloXado320/rom-manager-2-c/README.md

 For Water boxes, open moving_texture.inc.c and follow instructions in that file.

-For text drag courses.h and dialogs.h into your text folder.
+Text should be in the "misc" folder.
+Drag courses.h and dialogs.h into your text folder.

+For music, delete the original sequences and drop in the extracted ones.
+Then merge (manually at this moment) the sequences.json with the original sequences.json

+**NOTE** sequence numbers must be in numerical order.

 ***NOT GUARANTEED TO COMPILE DIRECTLY AFTER EXTRACTION***